Sign in

 Monitoring, Evaluation, and Adaptation

-The final step in the institutional building process is the establishment of a monitoring and evaluation framework.
-"Continuous assessment allows for the identification of what works and what doesn’t," asserts Dr. Nancy Flores, a policy analyst.
-This ongoing evaluation, ideally built into the strategic plan, should assess outcomes against the set objectives.
+The final step in the institutional building process is establishing a monitoring and evaluation framework.
+Dr. Nancy Flores, a policy analyst, asserts, "Continuous assessment allows for the identification of what works and what doesn’t."
+This ongoing evaluation, ideally integrated into the strategic plan, should assess outcomes against the established objectives.

 Adapting to Change